The armed forces covenant

 There are a range of services for people currently serving in the forces and former services personnel and their families, for example:

-• Veterans Gateway can support ex-forces members with healthcare and housing issues, and also give advice about employability, finances, personal relationships and more.
-Veterans’ Gateway can also be contacted 24/7 on 0808 802 1212.
+• Veterans’ Gateway can support ex-forces members with healthcare and housing issues, and also give advice about employability, finances, personal relationships and more.
+Veterans’ Gateway can also be contacted 24 hours a day on 0808 802 1212.

-• Veterans Housing Advice (VHA) is a new service which provides clear pathways for ex-service personnel in housing need throughout the UK to move into permanent homes.
-It can, for example, provide a housing intervention that negates the need to consider a rent bond or rent deposit.
+• Veterans’ Housing Advice (VHA) is a new service which provides clear pathways for ex-service personnel in housing need throughout the UK to move into permanent homes.
+It can, for example, provide a housing intervention that removes the need to consider a rent bond or rent deposit.
 It is provided in partnership with the Royal British Legion, Shelter and Connect Assist.
-Its main aim is to make accessing the services of charities easier through a telephone helpline open seven days a week from 8am-8pm.
+Its main aim is to make accessing the services of charities easier through a telephone helpline open seven days a week from 8am to 8pm.
 The direct number to an advisor is 0808 801 0880.
 Services provided include:

-• General Needs – Unsupported housing for members of the ex-Service community unable to buy or rent on the open market.
-Tenants will usually be self-sufficient but may need to avail themselves of some of the floating support listed.
-Some adapted properties may be available or adaptations arranged as necessary.
+• General needs – unsupported housing for members of the ex-service community unable to buy or rent on the open market.
+Tenants will usually be self-sufficient but may need to access some of the floating support listed.
+Some adapted properties may be available or adaptations arranged as necessary

 Back to top